AtlasWuqi/DLTree/README.md

 You can test it using the command ./md5.sh xx.fasta.
 It only contains bases or residues, ignoring comments and the line break.

-Updated the packaged version of the Tomcat Native Library to 1.2.16 to pick up the latest Windows binaries built with APR 1.6.3 and OpenSSL 1.0.2m

 ## Preparation
 Java 1.6+ and megacc 6+